-Solution focused therapy is a type of talk therapy where the primary focus is on finding solutions to problems.
+Solution-focused brief therapy (SFBT) is a type of talk therapy where the primary focus is on finding solutions to problems.

-Unlike many other therapy types, solution focused therapy tends not to involve pulling apart the detail of the problem, or understanding the underlying issues that led to the formation of the problem.
-Rather, solution focused therapy is a short-term intervention.
-It aims to rapidly generate workable solutions, and thus relieve clients of distress quickly.
+Unlike many other therapy types, solution-focused therapy tends not to involve pulling apart the detail of the problem or understanding the underlying issues that led to the formation of the problem.
+Rather, solution-focused therapy is a short-term intervention.
+It is a brief therapy option which aims to rapidly generate workable solutions, and thus relieve clients of distress quickly.

 - Relationship challenges

 - Behavior problems, like drug or alcohol use

 Solution-focused brief therapy is generally not recommended for more serious mental health problems, like schizophrenia or severe depression (Major depressive disorder).
 In such cases, participation in other evidence-based therapies is more appropriate.

 Effectiveness of solution-focused therapy